paed01/llevel/README.md

 # Introduction

 The *llevel* module handles the importance of log levels.
-It is can be used to decide if a record should be logged or not.
+It can be used to decide if a record should be logged or not.

 Loglevels in ascending importance: